 Treatment may include:

-Supplemental feedings can help those with slowed growth.
+Supplemental feedings can help with slowed growth.
 A feeding tube may be needed if the child breathes in (aspirates) food.
 Diets high in calories and fat combined with feeding tubes can help increase weight and height.
-Weight gain may improve alertness and social interactions.
+Weight gain may improve alertness and social interaction.

 Stem cell therapy, alone or in combination with gene therapy, is another hopeful treatment.

-The disease slowly gets worse until the teenage years.
+The disease slowly gets worse until the teen years.
 Then, symptoms may improve.
-For example, seizures or breathing problems tend to lessen in late adolescence.
+For example, seizures or breathing problems tend to lessen in the late teens.